What Is BI Testing and the Importance of BI Report Testing

 3. BI Dashboard Testing Techniques

-A BI dashboard is essentially a collection of multiple reports that provides at-a-glance views of KPIs (key performance indicators) and progress report or reports relevant to a business process.
+A BI dashboard is essentially a collection of multiple reports that provide at-a-glance views of KPIs (key performance indicators) and progress report or reports relevant to a business process.

 |A dashboard is very similar to a report because essentially a dashboard is made of multiple reports.
 Dashboard testing can be done in very similar to report testing.|

 There are many BI reporting tools in the market.
 Business relies on them to make critical decisions. iCEDQ helps business by automating BI testing thus ensuring the quality of the reports and in turn quality of decisions.
 All in all, BI testing will not only empower your business intelligence system but also your business.

 Also, don’t forget the BI testing is good but the report can be still bad in production because the incoming data is not monitored.
 All your effort will come to naught if the business users see bad data in production.
 Read more on production data monitoring here.